 Thank you to Lenka Cathersides for the following research.

-William George Moore was born on the 24th of June 1898 in Holmwood, Surrey to labourer James Moore and Alice Moore nee Rapley.
-He was baptised on the 21st of August 1898 in Holmwood.
+William George Moore was born on 24th June 1898 in Holmwood, Surrey to labourer James and Alice (nee Rapley).
+He was baptised on 21st August 1898 in Holmwood.

 At the time of the 1901 Census, the family lived at 4 Boarded Cottages, Dorking Rural.
 James was working as a general labourer and Alice was at home looking after their children: Minnie, Edith, Rose, Alice Eveline and William.
 The household further comprised of Alice’s daughter, housemaid, Kate Rapley.

-On the 7th of March 1904 William was admitted into South Holmwood Church of England School.
+On 7th March 1904 William was admitted into South Holmwood Church of England School.
 At the time of his admission the family lived at Redlands Bank Cottages.
-He left the school on the 24th of June 1912.
+He left the school on 24th June 1912.

 At the time of the 1911 Census, the family lived at Redlands Bank Cottages, South Holmwood.
 James was working as a wood cutter and Alice was looking after their children: Alice, William George and Arthur.
 Alice stated that during her present marriage she had given birth to eight children of whom seven were still alive.
 The accommodation had four rooms.